CLC YMCA FREQUENTLY ASKED QUESTIONS

 Q. WHAT DID THE MOST RECENT CAPITAL CAMPAIGN COMPLETED IN APRIL OF 2018 INCLUDE?

 Details can be found in the Lincoln County News insert - however, in short, the project included a new, beautiful welcome center and lobby area, multigen and conference spaces, new Pre-K classroom, FARMS at the Y kitchen and raised beds, TRX and Cycling Center, expanded Healthy Living Center with new equipment, new locker rooms, raised track, town water and sewer, air exchange, parking, and so much more!
 Check out photos below.

-Paying down a portion of existing debt through operations and fund development.
+Pay down a portion of existing debt through operations and fund development.

-Until the current financial priorities are met (see above) we will not actively fund raise for an aquatic facility.
+Until the current financial priorities are met (see above) we will not actively fundraise for an aquatic facility.
 First and foremost, we must take care of what has been updated and invested in.

-When we sustain what we've invested in, and when the funds required to build and sustain an Aquatic Facility are raised.
+When we sustain what we've invested in and when the funds required to build and sustain an Aquatic Facility are raised.

-As of right now, a total of $7.5M.
+As of 2018 estimates, an aquatic facility would cost a total of $7.5M.